ArtemissFR/Learning-Ansible/Windows/README.md

 ---

-# 🌐 Allow Ping and Activate SSH on Windows
+# 🌐 Allow Ping and Activate SSH/WinRM on Windows

 This guide outlines the steps to allow ICMP ping and activate the SSH server (OpenSSH) on a Windows system using PowerShell.